bigsmalloverall/ArduinoTasker/README.md

     // Some condition ...

     // Sets isDone flag to true
-    // TaskManager will no longer cache or update this task
+    // SimpleTaskManager will no longer cache or update this task
     // This task will be deleted on next global update this->finish();
 }